OpenCHAMI/tokensmith/example/hydra/README.md

-# JWT Authentication with Hydra Integration Example
+# JWT Authentication with OIDC Integration Example

-This example demonstrates how to use the JWT authentication middleware with Hydra for external OIDC/SSO integration and service-to-service communication.
+This example demonstrates how to use the JWT authentication middleware with any OIDC-compliant provider (including Hydra) for external OIDC/SSO integration and service-to-service communication.

 ## Features

-- External token validation through Hydra
+- External token validation through any OIDC-compliant provider
 - Internal token generation for service-to-service communication
 - Scope-based authorization
 - Claims extraction from context
 - Support for both external and internal tokens
-- Automatic token introspection with Hydra
+- Automatic token introspection with OIDC discovery

 ## Prerequisites

-- A running Hydra instance (configured with your OIDC provider)
+- A running OIDC-compliant provider (Hydra, Keycloak, Authelia, etc.)
 - Go 1.21 or later

 ## Running the Example